dchest/dchest.com/posts/2016/2016-10-22-blogging-not-dead.md

 boom are dead, but he’s been blogging for many years and it doesn’t look like he’s going to stop.
 He grew his audience tremendously.
 Huge inspiration!

-So, right now I’m firing Vim, creating a new post, typing `kkr build && ./rsync.sh` to publish this post using [my homegrown artisanal static site builder](http://github.com/dchest/kkr), and hoping that I’ll continue doing this a few times each week.
+So, right now I’m firing up Vim, creating a new post, typing `kkr build && ./rsync.sh` to publish this post using [my homegrown artisanal static site builder](http://github.com/dchest/kkr), and hoping that I’ll continue doing this a few times each week.